Francis-Mwaniki/Backend-challenge/README.md

 - Create new orders with customer details, item, and amount
 - View order details
 - Delete existing orders
-- Send SMS notifications to customers upon order creation using the AfricasTalking API
+- Send SMS notifications to customers upon order creation using the AfricasTalking API.

 ## Prerequisites